Gherkin Language: Syntax, Format & Examples

 And the user should be redirected to their dashboard

-Best practices of using Gherkin
+Best Practices of Using Gherkin

-• Each scenario should execute separately
+• Each scenario should execute separately and independently.

-• Steps information should be shown independently
+• Step information should be shown independently.

-• Connect your Scenario’s with your requirements
+• Connect your scenarios with your requirements and track which scenarios belong to each requirement.

 Advantages of Gherkin

-• Gherkin is simple enough for non-programmers to understand
+• Gherkin is simple enough for non-programmers to understand.

-• Gherkin Test cases link acceptance tests directly to automated tests
+• Gherkin test cases link acceptance tests directly to automated tests.

 Disadvantages of Gherkin